NavalKishor/ActivityLaunchMode/README.md

 # ActivityLaunchMode

+Android Activity Launch Mode
+Launch mode is an instruction for Android OS which specifies how the activity should be launched.
+It instructs how any new activity should be associated with the current task.
+Before moving further you first need to understand about very important topics-

+1. Tasks

+2. Back Stack

+Tasks
+A task is a collection of activities that users interact with when performing a certain job.
+In general an application contains number of activities.
+Normally when user launch an application a new task will be created and the first activity instance is called root of the task.

+When user launches an app from home icon, it navigates through different screens so different activities placed on the top of one another.
+This collection of activities is known as tasks.

+Back Stack
+Activities are arranged with the order in which each activity is opened.
+This maintained stack called Back Stack.
+When you start a new activity using startActivity(), it “pushes” a new activity onto your task, and put the previous Activity in the back stack.

+Once you press back button then “pops” the top most activity and remove it from the back stack and taking you back to the previous activity.

+A,B,C,D,E are Activities and there launch mode type are as following
 * A and B Standard mode
-* C SingleTop
+* C SingleTop mode
-* D SingleTask
+* D SingleTask mode
-* E SingleInstance
+* E SingleInstance mode
 ---------------------
 ### Standard
 Start A
-- A
+Task1 — - A

 Start now B and C so
-- ABC
+Task1 — - ABC

-Start AB now
+Start A and B now
-- ABCAB
+Task1 — - ABCAB

 ### SingleTop
 Start A
-- A
+Task1 — - A

 Start now B and C so
-- ABC
+Task1 — - ABC

 Start  C so
-- ABC
+Task1 — - ABC

 Start AB now
-- ABCAB
+Task1 — - ABCAB

 Start C
-- ABCABC
+Task1 — - ABCABC

 ### SingleTask
 Start A
-- A
+Task1 —- A

 Start now B and C so
-- ABC
+Task1 — - ABC

 Start  C so
-- ABC
+Task1 — - ABC

 Start AB now
-- ABCAB
+Task1 — - ABCAB

 Start D
-- ABCABD
+Task1 — - ABCABD

 Start D
-- ABCABD
+Task1 — - ABCABD

 Start AB
-- ABCABDAB
+Task1 —- ABCABDAB

 Start D
-- ABCABD
+Task1 —- ABCABD

 Back press thrice
-- ABC
+Task1 — - ABC

 ### SingleInstance
 Start A
-- A
+Task1 — - A

 Start now B and C so
-- ABC
+Task1 — - ABC

 Start  E so
-- ABC
+Task1 — - ABC
-- E
+Task2 — - E

 Start AB now
-- ABCAB
+Task1 — - ABCAB
-- E
+Task2 — - E

 Start D
-- ABCABD
+Task1 — - ABCABD
-- E
+Task2 —- E

 Start D
-- ABCABD
+Task1 — - ABCABD
-- E
+Task2 — - E

 Start AB
-- ABCABDAB
+Task1 — - ABCABDAB
-- E
+Task2 — - E

 Start D
 - ABCABD
-- E
+Task2 —- E

 Back press thrice
-- ABC
+Task1 —- ABC
-- E
+Task2 —- E